 - Easier approval and lower income requirement

-- Good starting card to build credit history
+- Good starting option for building a credit history

 2. Mid-Level Cards (Fees: ₹500 – ₹1,000)